NathanKr/github-readme-template-short/README.md

 <h2 id="motivation">Motivation</h2>
 <p>A clear explanation of the reasons behind the project's creation, including the problem it addresses and the benefits it offers.</p>

+<h2 id="key-takeaways">Key Takeaways</h2>
+<p>The most important points and insights a user can take from this repository, summarizing its core value and key lessons learned.</p>

 <h2 id="installation">Installation</h2>
 <p>Step-by-step instructions on how to set up the development environment and install necessary dependencies. </p>